xiaoxiae/slama.dev/projects.md

 This page includes some of the projects that I am/was working on (and would like to brag about 😇).
 The programming languages they are written in are quite diverse, but Python is definitely one of my favorites!

+The rest of my many (mostly unfinished) projects can be found on my [GitHub page](https://github.com/xiaoxiae).

 ---

 ## Robotics Simplified [[code](https://github.com/xiaoxiae/Robotics-Simplified-Website)]